 When most people think of addictions, they think of substance abuse, such as alcohol, drugs, nicotine, or painkillers.
 However, people often overlook or have difficulty with the concept of addictive behaviors.

 For those who do experience enhanced pleasure following such activities, addictions can form for those behaviors, and the same struggles and negative impacts from substance abuse can occur.
 The desire for the ‘high’ those certain activities can produce may become so intense that symptoms resembling withdrawal can appear, even if they do not engage in that activity regularly.

 Behavioral addictions such as sex, porn, shopping, work, eating, and many others are not recognized as traditional addictions like substance abuse.
 This disregard has caused controversy in the field of addiction, with many of the experts campaigning for their recognition.

 As they are not outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), behavioral addictions are not classified and cannot be medically diagnosed, except for gambling disorder, which has diagnostic criteria for addiction.
 This is likely to change when the DSM is updated, given the strong push from medical professionals and public opinion.

 While gambling disorder is the only recognized behavioral addiction in the DSM-5, public opinion and professional psychologists and psychiatrists recognize that addictive tendencies and symptoms are present in some behaviors.

 The consensus and discussion on behavioral addictions often focus on the more common areas such as porn addiction, sex addiction, and social media addiction.
 However, those discussions have opened up to the less talked about topics, like self-harm and plastic surgery addiction.

 Sometimes referred to as process addictions, behavior addictions follow the same patterns as substance abuse disorders, including negative impacts outlined in the DSM-5 and its 11 substance abuse criteria.
 Some of these criteria include cravings, harmful use, unsuccessfully attempting to stop, and withdrawal symptoms.

-Behavioral addictions can have the same negative impacts on family and relationships as substance abuse disorders.
+Behavioral disorders can have the same negative impacts on family and relationships as substance abuse disorders.
 In addition, they can make the addict neglect meaningful relationships in favor of the addictive activity and put added strain on loved ones by concealing their behavior.